 Integrated Care Boards

-ICBs (sometimes referred to as ‘ICS NHS Board’ or the ‘Board of the ICS NHS Body’ in guidance) will be statutory organisations that bring the NHS together locally to plan to meet population health needs, allocate resources, ensure that services are in place, facilitate the transformation of services, co-ordinate and improve people and culture development, and oversee the delivery of improved outcomes for the population.
+ICBs (sometimes referred to as ‘ICS NHS Board’ or the ‘Board of the ICS NHS Body’ in older guidance) will be statutory organisations that bring the NHS together locally to plan to meet population health needs, allocate resources, ensure that services are in place, facilitate the transformation of services, co-ordinate and improve people and culture development, and oversee the delivery of improved outcomes for the population.
 In doing this they will establish shared strategic priorities within the NHS, connecting to partnerships across the NHS and the wider ICS.
 Local Authorities are represented on these boards.
 The Health and Care Act does not allow for membership other than representatives from the NHS or LAs.

 These boards lead the entire system – although they should also show ‘due regard’ to the Integrated Care Plans produced by the Integrated Care Partnerships when commissioning, making decisions and delivering services.
 ICBs will absorb the powers of the CCGs but will have more flexibility when it comes to commissioning.
 See this interim guidance on ICBs for more details.